fridaynext/AdLister/README.md

 This project displays my ability to learn and deploy Java and Spring in a very short period of time.
 The purpose of this project is to simulate an online classifieds website, where users can post items and contact other sellers to purchase.

+_This project was effectively done over the course of approximately 5 days, which includes learning all the relevant Java / Spring / framework skills necessary to put this project together._
 ## Run Locally

 To build this project yourself, you'll need to import the repository into your IDE of choice.
 Allow Maven to update the project and download all necessary dependencies.